 Forth, pivot.
 Getting a job out of state isn’t my only ticket to moving out of the midwest… Maybe I just move out there and then get a job.
 Or I move out there, get a job that’s not my dream job just to get my foot in the state’s door.
 Maybe, I don’t look for a job but look for someone with a good life insurance policy that I can marry.
 Maybe, I marry an old rich guy that can take me wherever.
 Maybe, I work on this blog and create passive income which allows me to move anywhere.
 I have options.
 In the meantime, I won’t give up on applying but I’ll also try not to get overly discouraged or jump to conclusions that I’m stuck here forever.

-If your goals aren’t coming as quickly as you’d like or you just feel stuck try to remember to have patience and be nice to yourself.
+If your goals aren’t coming as quickly as you’d like and you feel stuck try to remember to have patience and be nice to yourself.
 Trust the universe and pick up another hobby.
 Lastly, if it’s still not working change your strategy and start thinking outside the box on how to reach your goal.
 Old rich guys may just be the way to go. 😉